 - Not sizing the humidifier properly.
-Installing a bigger or smaller humidifier will affect overall performance and cause inefficient home humidification.
+Placing a bigger or smaller humidifier will affect overall performance and cause inefficient home humidification.

 - Installing any humidifier: Different features determine the kind of humidifier that can work effectively for your home.
 Installing a humidifier in a home that receives hard water is a big mistake you shouldn’t make.
-You shouldn’t forget to check the type and size of the heating system installed in your home, as well.
+Also, don’t forget to check the type and size of the heating system installed in your home.

 - DIY installation: One mistake most homeowners make is to install their humidifiers by themselves.
 While it’s not a must you make mistakes, higher chances are that you will install the humidifier wrongly, which could affect its overall efficiency.